Staff Research Interests

 His research focuses on fiction since 1800.
 His first book, Conrad, Language, and Narrative (Cambridge University Press, 2002), received the Joseph Conrad Society of America's Adam Gillon Award for the most significant work in Conrad studies from 2001-4.
 Contemporary Fiction and the Uses of Theory (Palgrave, 2006) is a study of the reception and representation of theoretical ideas in literary fiction since the 1960s.
 Sleep and the Novel (Palgrave, 2018) examines representations of the sleeping body in fiction since 1800.
 His current research is on Jane Austen.

-My research interests focus in particular on marginal, topical and ephemeral cultural texts, and have resulted in a number of studies of seventeenth century religious writings, especially those from the radical sects, and with a particular focus on gender.
-I am also interested in middlebrow and material culture of the late nineteenth to mid twentieth century, an interest which I am pursuing through a Wellcome Trust funded project on 'Twin Beds: From Healthy Homes to Healthy Marriages 1870-1970.'
-I would be interested in supervising projects that related broadly to these areas.
+My research interests focus in particular on marginal, topical and ephemeral cultural texts, and have resulted in a number of studies of seventeenth century religious writings, especially those from the radical sects, and with a particular focus on early Quakerism.
+I am also interested in middlebrow and material culture of the late nineteenth to mid twentieth century, an interest which I have pursued through a Wellcome Trust funded project on the cultural history of twin beds, resulting in a monograph published by Bloomsbury in 2019.
+I would be interested in supervising projects that relate broadly to these areas.

 I specialise in post-1948 literature of the Arab world (including North Africa) within postcolonial studies.
 To date I've focused on configurations of national and transnational community, with an emphasis on gender and sexuality.
 I work with material in English, French and in translation from Arabic.